yak/virtualmeet-vcs-tools/database_versioning/README.markdown

 **Required extensions are installed if missing, but there is no automatic upgrading, downgrading or uninstalling.** Upgrading or downgrading extensions needs to be done manually.
-Removing an extension from the config will not cause it to be uninstalled from the database.

 Creating a new baseline
 ------------------------